rbertin77/gld-strategy-LTSM-XGBoost/README.md

 - **Model Benchmarking Framework:** The pipeline is flexible, allowing for the training and fair comparison of different model architectures (LSTM vs. XGBoost).
 - **Professional Backtesting Engine:** Utilizes the `vectorbt` library for fast and realistic simulations, incorporating transaction costs like commissions and slippage.
 - **Rigorous Validation Methods:** Implements both static train-test splits and a full Walk-Forward Validation to ensure the robustness of the findings.
+-
 ## Project Structure

     /gld_lstm_strategy/
     |
     |-- 📂 configs/             # Configuration files (e.g., config.yaml)
     |-- 📂 data/                # Cached data (downloaded on the first run)
+    |-- 📂 images/              # Saved charts and images for documentation
     |-- 📂 notebooks/           # Notebooks for analysis and pipeline execution
     |-- 📂 src/                 # Core project source code (.py modules)
     |-- 📜 .gitignore           # Files and folders to be ignored by Git